WICG/ua-client-hints/draft-west-ua-client-hints.md

 The following sections define a number of HTTP request header fields that expose detail about a given user agent, which servers can opt-into receiving via the Client Hints infrastructure defined in {{I-D.ietf-httpbis-client-hints}}.
-The definitions below assume that each user agent has defined a number of properties for itself (all of which are strings):
+The definitions below assume that each user agent has defined a number of properties for itself:

 *   `brand` (for example: "cURL", "Edge", "The World's Best Web Browser")
 *   `major version` (for example: "72", "3", or "28")